 Talk with your supervisor (PI) about your plan to apply for promotion.
 PIs need to be aware that a promotion will automatically come with a raise, historically 6%.

 Reach out to the HR administrator in your school (or the Faculty Affairs Manager in the College of Sciences) to help review your eligibility.
 The school’s promotion administrator will also inform you of the due date of your materials.

 The school will organize a committee to review the promotion application.
 The committee will vote and then the package will be sent to the Chair for review and a vote.
 The school promotion administrator will then route the package up to the college.

 A candidate going up for promotion to Principal Research Scientist will need to work with the school promotion administrator or school committee when submitting three names of possible external reviewers.
 Ultimately, the school committee or Chair will decide which external reviewers to contact for letters.

 Please see the templates on this webpage for further details.
 There is guidance in the templates.

-- CV: follow the template for organizing your CV.
-Please note that those candidates seeking promotion to Principal have a different template.
+Use the GT style template when preparing your CV.
+Please note that those candidates seeking promotion to the rank of Principal have a different template.